 As a registered dietitian who works for the dairy industry, I am often asked, “Is organic milk healthier than regular milk?”
 The short answer is no. Organic milk vs. regular milk is a hard decision for some people.
-There is no difference in health benefits of dairy, quality or milk safety between organic and conventional milk.
-The difference between organic milk vs regular milk lies in the farming practices, rather than the end-product, milk.
+There is no difference in health benefits of dairy, quality, or milk safety between organic and conventional milk.
+The difference between organic milk versus regular milk lies in the farming practices, rather than the end-product, delicious, good-for-you milk.

 Milk showcasing the USDA Organic seal on the label has come from a farm that adheres to the following set of regulations:

 - Cows are exclusively given feed grown without the use of pesticides or commercial fertilizers.

 - Cows are given periodic access to pasture so they can be grass-fed.

 - Cows are not treated with supplemental hormones such as bovine growth hormones.

-- Cows have not been given certain medications to treat illness.
+- Cows have not been given certain medications such as antibiotics to treat illness.

 Additionally, I am asked why organic milk has a longer shelf life than conventional milk and the answer lies in pasteurization.
 Organic milk is pasteurized using ultra-high temperature (UHT) processing, in which the milk is heated to 280˚F (138˚C) for 2-4 seconds.
 Conventional milk is pasteurized using the standard method in which the milk is heated to roughly 160˚F (71˚C) for at least 15 seconds.

 The reason the organic milk pasteurization process differs from that of conventional milk is there are far fewer organic dairy farms throughout the country.
-The milk needs a longer shelf life in order to travel to the grocery store with ample time for the consumer to enjoy.
+The milk needs a longer shelf life in order to travel to the grocery store with ample time for the consumer to enjoy it.